Date: June 27 and 28, 2015

 Given the current market scenario and dynamism, Algorithmic Trading has attracted attention more than ever before.
 The concepts are multi-fold and are applicable across all financial markets: equities, fixed income, currencies-domestic or global.

-In view of this, NSE in association with QuantInsti presents a comprehensive workshop on Algorithmic Trading for analysts, dealers, traders, consultants, and other market practitioners as part of their Management Development Program (MDP).
+In view of this, NSE in association with QuantInsti presented a comprehensive workshop on Algorithmic Trading for analysts, dealers, traders, consultants, and other market practitioners as part of their Management Development Program (MDP)

 Management Development Program by NSE

 NSE’s MDPs aims to enhance the competitiveness of executives of all levels in the financial industry.
-It is designed to assist professionals to take on a leadership role in their position individually and collectively, while improving their knowledge.
-NSE’s MDPs are vital for practicing professionals and managers who are keen to take on leaderships roles with their organizations.
+It is designed to assist professionals to take on a leadership role in their position individually and collectively while improving their knowledge.
+NSE’s MDPs are vital for practising professionals and managers who are keen to take on leadership roles with their organizations.

 QuantInsti’s Association with NSE

-Thus our faculty has established this association with NSE, so that attendees can learn from both the rich practical experience of the faculty, as well as from the diverse experience of fellow learners.
-It provides an ideal platform for gaining new insights in order to be successful.
+Thus our faculty established this association with NSE so that attendees can learn from both the rich practical experience of the faculty, as well as from the diverse experience of fellow learners.
+This was an ideal platform for gaining new insights in order to be successful.

 Rajib Borah at Algorithmic Trading Management Development Program by NSE in 2014

-In our previous Algorithmic Trading workshop in MDP, our faculty has shred light various automated trading strategies, tool, performance evaluation techniques, portfolio management techniques, rules and regulations.
-This time our faculty is also going to discuss about new generation strategies and changes in trading ecosystem in past few months.
+In our previous Algorithmic Trading workshop in MDP, our faculty has shed light various automated trading strategies, tool, performance evaluation techniques, portfolio management techniques, rules and regulations.
+This time our faculty discussed new generation strategies and changes in the trading ecosystem in past few months.